NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/ldfa.md

 # Local density friction approximation (LDFA)

-During dynamics of molecules interacting with metals, interaction of nuclear motion with electron-hole pairs can occur and leading to a breakdown of the Born-Oppenheimer (BO) approximation.
+During the dynamics of molecules interacting with metals, interaction of nuclear motion with electron-hole pairs can occur and lead to a breakdown of the Born-Oppenheimer (BO) approximation.
 Molecular dynamics with electronic friction (MDEF) has been proposed as a correction to BO dynamics for cases where low-energy electron hole pairs are excited.
 In MDEF, the Langevin equation is used to model the dynamics of the molecule within the metal electron density.